A multi-sensory experience in the "Van Gogh universe"

 22/11/2021

-Why tiptoe through silent galleries to gaze at silent masterpieces when you can immerse yourself in the world of art with all four senses: sight, sound, smell and taste?
-Visit Melbourne’s multi-sensory digital art exhibition, The Lume, to find out.
+Why tiptoe through silent galleries, gazing at equally still and silent masterpieces, when you can immerse yourself in the world of painting with all four senses: sight, hearing, smell, and taste?
+Visit The Lume, a multi-sensory digital art exhibition in Melbourne, to find the answer.

-The Lume, Australia’s first digital art gallery, has officially opened its doors to the public in Melbourne.
-The first experience The Lume offers is an adventure into the magical world of Van Gogh’s life and works: “Van Gogh Alive”.
+The Lume, Australia's first digital art gallery, has officially opened its doors to the public in Melbourne.
+The first experience offered by The Lume is an adventure into the magical world of the life and works of Van Gogh: “Van Gogh Alive”.

 Van Gogh AliveIt was scheduled to open in September, but was postponed until early November due to the Covid-19 pandemic outbreak in Melbourne.